-One example that comes to mind, the textile/ garment manufacturing and associated retail industry back from 2006 through most of 2008.
+Here’s one such example that comes to mind.
+The textile/ garment manufacturing and associated retail industry back from 2006 through most of 2008.
 Companies saw several Million $ of investment, and were doubling and tripling their manufacturing capacities – spinning, weaving, dyeing, printing, stitching; you name it… not to mention the number of retail outlets, adding customers (read big brands in apparel) with demands going into astronomical numbers of pieces of clothing.

 And obviously all of this took the valuations of these companies pretty high.
 Just to give some perspective to the quantum of investing, this sector saw around 3% of the total $5.6 billion of VC investment in just the first six months of 2007.
 That’s roughly a whopping Rs.750 crore.!!

-And then, with the collapse of the US economy, textile exporters suddenly lost one of their prime markets, and quite instinctively, came back home and focused their energies and capacities on the domestic market, which itself was beyond saturated with all the domestic expansions that were funded.
+And then, with the collapse of the US economy, textile exporters suddenly lost one of their prime markets.
+What followed, quite instinctively, is that many of them came back home and focused their energies and capacities on the domestic market.
+A domestic market that was beyond saturated with all the domestic expansions that were funded.

 That led to more n’ more discount malls springing up, running on wafer thin margins.

 Then, there was the mad rush after clean n’ green businesses.
-Of course, there’s nothing bad about investing in technology that’ll help conserve the limited resources of the globe, but from a VC’s point of view, it’s about making money too, right.
-Now, the focus on making those multiple ‘x’ returns should be one of the fine filters through which great companies and amazing business models must emerge.
+Of course, there’s nothing bad about investing in technology that’ll help conserve the limited resources of the globe.
+But from a VC’s point of view, it’s about making money too, right?
+The focus on making those returns should be a fine filter through which great companies and amazing business models must pass.

-However, what happens with the herd mentality is, that companies with limited knowledge or capability, get invested into, just cause some VC was probably not approached by the best companies in the sector, and who did not want to miss out on the ‘gold rush’, and so ends up investing in the 20th company in the sunrise sector at a ridiculous valuation.
+However, here’s what happens with the herd mentality.
+Some companies with limited knowledge or capability, get invested into.
+And that’s only because some VC was probably not approached by the best companies in the sector yet.
+Or the VC did not want to miss out on the ‘gold rush’.
+And so they end up investing in the 20th company in the sunrise sector at a ridiculous valuation.
 The VC seeks the safety of the herd.
 Everyone’s doing it, so maybe I should too.
-This not only makes the top team at the company over-confident of their supposed capabilities, but also makes it tougher for the company to raise its next round of investment (due to the already sky-high valuation it got its first round investment at).
+This makes the top team at the company over-confident of their supposed capabilities.
+What’s worse, it makes it tougher to raise its next round of investment.
+Because of the already sky-high valuation it got its first round investment at.